bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 1. Don't overwork.
 Focus on critical paths and your biggest bottlenecks, we don't need to save all the tiny CPU cycles and allocation in our programs.
 1. Choose your tradeoff, You want faster execution, probably you would need more memory space.
 1. Base code decision on data!
-Either microbenchmarks on e2e load tests are must have.
+Either micro-benchmarks on e2e load tests are must have.
 1. Thanos style guide!

 Anyway we do all of this to see at the end your day this: